 Another year, another new iPhone to get hyped about.
 This time, it’s all about Apple’s iPhone 15, and we’re already seeing a flood of leaks and rumours hinting at what’s to come.
 The real question is: when is the iPhone 15 release date?

 Apple is pretty consistent when it comes to its lineup of smartphones, so its safe to say that an iPhone 15 and iPhone 15 Pro (and possibly an all-new iPhone 15 Ultra) are set to arrive this year.

-If past iPhone launch dates are anything to go by, we may not have to wait much longer for the iPhone 15’s arrival, and it’s tipped to boast a few intriguing updates.
-Not as soon as WWDC 2023 (kicking off on June 6 at 5am NZST), but still this year.
+If past iPhone launch dates are anything to go by, we won’t have have to wait much longer for the iPhone 15’s arrival, and it’s tipped to boast a few intriguing updates.

 What’s more, New Zealand buyers are one of the first in the world to get their hands on new iPhone models thanks to our futuristic time zone.
 Needless to say, excitement is ramping up, and if you’re wondering, here’s a look at when to expect the iPhone 15 release date.

 - Best Phone NZ 2023: What’s the best smartphone I can buy in NZ?